ii/coredns/middleware/kubernetes/README.md

 	cidrs CIDR [CIDR...]

 Expose cidr ranges to reverse lookups.
-Include any number of space delimited cidrs, and or multiple cidrs options on separate lines.
+Include any number of space delimited cidrs, and/or multiple cidrs options on separate lines.
 The Kubernetes middleware will respond to PTR requests for ip addresses that fall within these ranges.

 Example: